Skip to main content

 Barbuda Lobster

-Barbuda is famous for its Caribbean spiny lobster, especially abundant during lobster season.
-Grilled, steamed, or in garlic butter, Barbuda lobster is considered some of the best in the Caribbean.
+Barbuda is known for its Caribbean spiny lobster, which is at its most plentiful during lobster season.
+Served grilled, steamed, or in garlic butter, it ranks among the best you will eat in the region.

 Seasoned Rice